sourcegraph/handbook/content/support/engaging-other-teams.md

 **Keywords**: `code host`, `cloning`, `syncing`, `token`, `GitHub`, `GitLab`, `Bitbucket`, `Phabricator`, `Gerrit`, `repository`, `project`, `Perforce`, `src-expose`, `src serve-git`

-Any questions about code host connections and repository syncing should be routed to the [Core application team](../engineering/core-application/index.md).
+Any questions about code host connections and repository syncing should be routed to the Repository Management team.

 EXCEPTIONs FOR Q3FY22 (to be reassessed for Q4 by 2021-10-31):